Philly Loves Bowie Week Returns

 As the Starman said himself… let all the children boogie!

-Feel free to add your support in David’s memory: Support CHoP in Memory of Bowie
+Feel free to add your support in David’s memory: Philly Loves Bowie & CHOP

 This has been a labor of love for those of us involved; lifelong fans who wanted the public to see just how special he was to the world.
 David Bowie inspired us with his music, art, films and just with who he was as a person.
 He was so generous to everyone, especially his fans.
 Interviews with those that worked with him always mention how he let them have input as to how they wanted to interpret his work.
 No one really ever had a bad thing to say about him.
 He simply loved people…